-Personal Responsibility – Achieving Academic and Career Goals™ helps users develop the ability to set clear, attainable academic and career goals and, most importantly, develop the necessary skills to help them successfully achieve those goals.
+Personal Responsibility – Achieveing Academic and Career Goals™ helps users develop the ability to set clear, attainable personal and career goals and, most importantly, develop the necessary skills to help them successfully achieve those goals.

 Nothing is more important to success than the ability to set, manage, and achieve personal goals.
 This assessment and skill enhancement system focuses on core skills related to personal responsibility and managing goal achievement.
 Personal Responsibility puts the emphasis where it belongs, on the individual.
 It puts the focus on the ability to set clear, attainable goals and then to manage oneself to the successful completion of these goals.